aknot242/rollouts-demo/examples/nginx-gateway-fabric/ARTICLE.md

 - [git](https://git-scm.com/downloads)

 We will begin by installing NGINX Gateway Fabric.
 We will be using the Plus edition to take advantage of its extended metrics and seamless configuration reload capabilities.

+> Note: It is not recommended to perform the demo steps in a production Kubernetes cluster without prior validation in a less-critical environment.

 ### Installation